isaac0804/DDPM/README.md

 The backbone will be ConvNeXT for now, but it can be changed to any other architecture.

+## Roadmap

+Currently working on deep implicit model that can reduce the number of parameters as well as the memory usage.

 ## Results

 ![Gray sample after 30 epochs](./assets/sample-30ep.gif)